AArch64 shared memory synchronization

 The basic idea of the implementation is that we have a bool variable that

-.
-We want to implement two functions: lock
+initially is set to false.
+We want to implement two functions: lock and

 The point of those two function is that a thread of execution that successfully

-finished execution of function lock
+finished execution of function lock and before it executed unlock becomes

 an “owner” of the lock on which the function was called.